Coronavirus digest: Argentina announces 'circuit-breaker' curbs | DW | 21.05.2021

 The restrictions will come into effect on Saturday and are scheduled to last until May 31.

-Only 4.7% of Argentina's 45 million people have been fully vaccinatedand 18.4% have received at least one jab, according to Reuters.
+Only 4.7% of Argentina's 45 million people have been fully vaccinatedwhile 18.4% have received at least one jab, according to Reuters.

 Here's the latest on coronavirus from around the world.

-United States President Joe Biden on Thursday signed a hate crimes law that is aimed at protecting Asian-Amercans who have been subjected to increased racial attacks during the COVID-19 pandemic.
+United States President Joe Biden on Thursday signed a hate crimes law aimed at protecting Asian-Amercans who have been subjected to increased racial attacks during the COVID-19 pandemic.

 "Too many Asian-Americans have been waking up this past year genuinely fearing for their safety, just opening their door and walking down the street," Biden said, adding that the community had been made a "scapegoat."